weewx/weewx/docs_src/quickstarts/pip.md

 This is a guide to installing WeeWX using [pip](https://pip.pypa.io).
 It can be used to install WeeWX on almost any operating system, including macOS.

-## Prepare for install

-- WeeWX V5 requires Python 3.7 or greater.
+WeeWX V5 requires Python 3.7 or greater.
 It cannot be run with Python 2.
 If you are constrained by this, install WeeWX V4, which runs with Python 2.7, Python 3.5, and Python 3.6.

+## Prepare for install

 - You must also have a copy of pip.
 In most cases, your operating system will offer an [installation package](https://packaging.python.org/en/latest/guides/installing-using-linux-tools/).